 April 15th: Phaplu to Salleri to Phaplu (rest)

 No surprise as Nepal airlines canceled their scheduled flight.
 Never trust Nepal airlines again!
 So we decided to take a short walk down to Salleri, the district headquarters of Solukhumbu.
 Prabin and I had a good haircut and shave at a local barbers shop while others toured around a typical small Nepali town.
 After a nice dal baht lunch, most of the afternoon we stayed in the hotel reading Sherpa history books and Everest diaries of various mountaineers.
 The hotel was wonderfully equipped with a library of these books, whose knowledge I was glad to readily gobble up.
-I must add, if we were stuck in Phaplu for a week, I would soon be on my way of becoming an Everest, Tibet, Sherpa and, surprisingly even a Kublai Khan historian.
+I must add, if we were stuck in Phaplu for a week, I would soon be on my way of becoming an Everest, Tibet, Sherpa culture and, even a Kublai Khan historian.
 Late afternoon we decided to try the local Sherpa snack, which is basically hell of a lot of boiled potatoes, with local butter, pickles and salt!
 We must have finished a lot of them, since they took the local motel about an hour and half to boil all those potatoes!

 April 16th: Phaplu to Manthali, Ramechap to Kathmandu